Western Slope Rural Philanthropy Days

 What to Expect

 RPD conferences include many opportunities to increase your understanding of nonprofit best practices, collaborate with other community leaders and connect with Front Range and local funders.
 The funder roundtables are a signature of the RPD program and provide a unique opportunity to meet one-on-one with grantmakers in a rural setting.
-In 2014, the 12 core funders of the statewide RPD program donated over $45 million to Colorado’s rural communities.
+In 2014, the 12 core funders of the statewide RPD program donated nearly $25 million to Colorado’s rural communities.

 RPD conferences convene nonprofits, funders and local governments to share ideas and develop collaborative opportunities in order to build the capacity of local organizations and communities to address regional social issues.
 These opportunities for rural community engagement include the pre-conference Listening Tour, Community Solutions Sessions and additional capacity building in the years between conferences.